Cambodia's Healthcare System: Progress and Challenges on the Path to Universal Coverage

 0

-Cambodia has made significant strides in improving its healthcare system in recent decades, but challenges remain in achieving universal healthcare coverage and ensuring equitable access to quality care for all its citizens.
+Cambodia has made significant strides in improving its healthcare system in recent decades, but challenges remain in achieving universal coverage and ensuring equitable access to quality care for all its citizens.

 Achievements and Progress